novoic/data-engineering-challenge/README.md

 python -m spacy download en_core_web_sm
 ```

-To get started, olease clone this repository and push it to GitHub as a private repository.
+To get started, please clone this repository and push it to GitHub as a private repository.
 The deliverable for this take-home exercise is this repo which you can share with us at jack@novoic.com.
 Please document your code and include a comprehensive `README.md`.
 Additionally, in the `README.md`, please include answers to the following questions (including code and/or diagrams if you wish):
 - How would you deploy this repository on a Kubernetes cluster?
 - Assume we now are using this repository as part of a product that we have deployed.
 How would you ensure that we can stream the data preprocessing?
 What technologies would you use?